sethforprivacy/sethforprivacy.com/content/posts/moneros-ongoing-network-attack.md

 author: Seth For Privacy
 authorTwitter: sethforprivacy
 date: "2020-12-08T15:35:00-05:00"
-description: In this blog post I'll break down a rough timeline of events, a short list of the known attacks that have happened or are still occurring, and what users can do to mitigate these attacks and others like them in the future.
+summary: In this blog post I'll break down a rough timeline of events, a short list of the known attacks that have happened or are still occurring, and what users can do to mitigate these attacks and others like them in the future.
 draft: false